OlaoluwaM/functional-programming/README.md

 Why is referential transparency so important?
 Because it allows us to:

-- **reason about code locally**, there is no need to know external context in order to understand a fragment of code
+- **reason about code locally** there is no need to know external context (implicit environment) in order to understand or even execute a fragment of code
 - **refactor** without changing our system's behaviour

 **Quiz**.
 Suppose we have the following program: